willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 ## Try it out

-Get ready to view your log on the Heroku site (MORE: View logs), or retrieve the log to your computer,
+Get ready to view your log on the Heroku site (MORE: View logs), or download the log with,

 ```
 heroku logs --app spinningnumbers-staticmandev2